raziawong/In-the-Red-Dot/README.md

    - Past Years Trend: allow users to filter a range of years
    - Plan Area: allow users to see selected data for a particular region in Singapore
    - Compare Areas: allow users to select the areas and category to compare
-4. There is a Find Out More page to summarized the site and the data used
+4. There is a Find Out More page to summarize the site and the data used

 ### Skeleton
 <figure>